turingschool/front-end-curriculum/lessons/module-1/array-prototype-methods-intro.md

 JavaScript allows you to omit arguments without raising an error.
 You can use this to your advantage by leaving out the index and the full array if you're not using them, which is common and what we did in the first example.
 However, if you do need either or both the index or the full array, you have access to them.

 `forEach()` has a few advantages over using a `for` loop.
 First, it's quicker to write and easier to read.
 Secondly, JavaScript has function scope, but not block scope.
-This means that `number` in our first example is scoped only to our callback function, whereas `i` is accessible outside of the loop body, which is the global scope in this case.
+This means that `letter` in our first example is scoped only to our callback function, whereas `i` is accessible outside of the loop body, which is the global scope in this case.
 The latter could have some unintended consequences.

 `forEach()` is the foundation for many of the other methods we'll explore today and you can accomplish much of the same functionality with `forEach()` that other methods specialize in.
 That said, just because you _can_ use it, it doesn't mean it's the best choice and that you _should_ use it.
 More on this later.